huntercroxall/huntercroxall.github.io/_posts/2023-12-12-stat386-data-collection.md

 With that, you can now manipulate the data frame in the same way that you would any other pandas data frame in Python.

 ### These are all of the steps I took to query the OpenFDA API.
+All of the data is in string form, which I did not need to change for my analysis, but for help on changing data types and other cleaning methods, see [Python for Data Analysis](https://wesmckinney.com/book/data-cleaning).